 The first platform is often iOS.
 A lot of development, experiments, and Hackathons are happening on this platform.
-Apple customers also seem to be more interested in their devices and they are more likely to pay for apps and services too.
-As a result there are lots of opportunities to keep iOS developers employed whether they decide to freelance or work with a company on a full-time or part-time basis.
-There are a lot of great tools developed around the iOS platform and that only fuels an existing thriving market.
+Apple customers also seem more interested in their devices and are more likely to pay for apps and services.
+As a result, there are many opportunities to keep iOS developers employed whether they decide to freelance or work with a company on a full-time or part-time basis.
+Many great tools are developed around the iOS platform, and that only fuels an existing thriving market.

-Android can be used as the first platform of choice too, but unfortunately there aren’t enough jobs to keep freelance developers and contractors employed so they often end up working full-time for startups and enterprise companies that are in more mature states.
+Android can be used as the first platform of choice, but unfortunately, there aren’t enough jobs to keep freelance developers and contractors employed.
+Hence, they often work full-time for startups and enterprise companies in more mature states.
 These companies have enough resources to keep Android developers employed.
-So basically there aren’t enough Android developers available to the early stage startups, because there aren’t enough Android development jobs offered by the early stage startups.
+So basically, there aren’t enough Android developers available to the early-stage startups because the early-stage startups don’t offer enough Android development jobs.

-In the enterprise space things are different.
+In the enterprise space, things are different.
 They often have a more clear picture of what they want.
 The specs are known.
-The user-base is known.
-One of our clients had exact numbers of how many Android users where in their company and their app was going to be used by their employees.
-As a result the development for both platforms could happen in the same time.
-Enterprise companies have bigger budgets too and they can easily afford the cost of experimentation and iteration on multiple platforms.
-For them there are other obstacles to overcome such as integration with their existing infrastructure, compliance, and adoption within their company.
+The user base is known.
+One of our clients had exact numbers of Android users in their company, and their employees would use their app.
+As a result, the development of both platforms could happen at the same time.
+Enterprise companies have bigger budgets, too, and they can easily afford the cost of experimentation and iteration on multiple platforms.
+For them, other obstacles exist, such as integration with their existing infrastructure, compliance, and adoption within their company.

 This seems to be the current state of the market.
-If you are an enterprise company, then you are fine, but we have seen many startups stretching themselves out thin trying to develop for all platforms, iterate, and the most challenging of all recruit talented Android developers.
+If you are an enterprise company, then you are fine.
+Still, we have seen many startups stretching themselves out thin trying to develop for all platforms, iterate, and, most challenging of all, recruit talented Android developers.
 So if you are a startup, let go of the Android ambition for a while and focus on building a successful iOS app first.
 Later you can employ an Android developer to replicate your design and use your existing API to help you reach a wider audience.